jabrena/typed-errors/README.md

 ## Problem statement

-Take a look the following requirements to be implemented in Java as a way to understand the problem and the potential solutions delivered with this library.
+Using the following Gherkin feature for educational purposes and the different implementations, they will show the current Java modelling problem without using Typed Errors and how this library could help you to design & implement better software.

 ```gherkin
 Feature: Convert String into Integer